jxzhangcc/PIO/README.md

 2. Run an NBO analysis

-    Run a NBO analysis on the system of interest.
-The test result is done by an external NBO package.
-Usage of NBO 3.0 (which is built-in in Gaussian 09) is not recommended but is allowed as long as proper NBO keywords are specified in the gaussian input file (in this case no .nbo file will be generated but a .49 file will still be generated for this PIO code to read).
+    Run a NBO analysis on the system of interest to obtain the NAO basis and corresponding density matrix.

+    ***NBO 6.0 or 7.0***
+    For people who have bought individual NBO programs (such as NBO 6.0 or 7.0), modify the 47 file generated in the last step as following and run the NBO program.

     **Input**
     - *FILENAME.47*